 Clause Purpose SELECT Lists columns to retrieve.
 INTO In a singleton SELECT, lists host variables for storing retrieved columns.
 FROM Identifies the tables to search for values.
 WHERE Specifies the search conditions used to restrict retrieved rows to a subset of all available rows.
 A WHERE clause can contain its own SELECT statement, referred to as a subquery .
 GROUP BY Groups related rows based on common column values.
 Used in conjunction with HAVING.
 HAVING Restricts rows generated by GROUP BY to a subset of those rows.
 UNION Combines the results of two or more SELECT statements to produce a single, dynamic table without duplicate rows.
 PLAN Specifies the query plan that should be used by the query optimizer instead of one it would normally choose.
+ORDER BY Specifies the sort order of rows returned by a SELECT, either ascending (ASC), the default, or descending (DESC).
+ROWS <value> [TO <upper_value>] [BY <step_value>] [PERCENT][WITH TIES]</step_value></upper_value></value> value is the total number of rows to return if used by itself value is the starting row number to return if used with TO value is the percent if used with PERCENT upper_value is the last row to return If step_value = n, returns every nth row value PERCENT returns n% of the rows when value=n WITH TIES returns duplicate rows; must be used in conjunction with ORDER BY FOR UPDATE Specifies columns listed after the SELECT clause of a DECLARE CURSOR statement that can be updated using a WHERE CURRENT OF clause; multi-row SELECTs only.

-Table 6.10 SELECT statement clauses
+Table 6.11 SELECT statement clauses